humahq/huma-sdk/docs/webhooks.md

 | Histories  | [Visualized](https://humahq.stoplight.io/docs/huma-api/hg2usrjd5e4yr-get-history-visual)    |When this event is triggered, it retrieves visual representations of answers, such as PDFs, CSVs, or PPTs, in a JSON response that contains downloadable links. |
 | Subscriptions | [AnswerUpdated](https://humahq.stoplight.io/docs/huma-api/53obj41n78909-create-subscriptions) | This event is triggered when there is an update to the answer of a question that a user has subscribed to.
 Subscriptions allow users to receive notifications or updates when there are changes or improvements to the answers related to their specific questions.
 When this event occurs, it signifies that the answer to a subscribed question has been modified or enhanced in some way.|

+Note:- We will transmit the designated webhook events to the selected webhooks via the secure and reliable HTTP POST method.
+As a result, it is essential to establish webhooks capable of receiving POST requests.

+Danger:- All webhooks should return response code 200 within 5 seconds.
+If this does not happen, the call to the webhook client will be considered a failed attempt.
+We attempt to deliver the message a total of three times.
+If you do any processing of the webhook callback before returning a response code 200, you should offload it to a thread.
+See the sample python code below for computed as an example.

 ### Webhook Functions

 #### Function 1: `activate_webhook_client`